Hamiltonian tomography by the quantum quench protocol with random noise: Hamiltonian tomography of one-qubit systems

 \subsection{Hamiltonian in a polarization basis}

 Second example of a one-qubit Hamiltonian is defined in a basis composed of vectors that are commonly used to represent polarization states of light.
 Concretely, we discuss the following form:

 where

 Conventionally, the vectors $\ket{\psi_1}, \ket{\psi_2}, \ket{\psi_3}$ represent horizontal, diagonal, and right-circular polarization states, respectively \cite{Altepeter2005}.
 Projective measurements defined by those vectors are commonly performed in photonic tomography.
-Thus, for Hamiltonian \eqref{r3} the corresponding matrix \eqref{f4} can be considered experimentally accessible, which justifies implementation of the quantum quench protocol.
-In \figref{hamiltonian2}, one finds the results of numerical simulations devoted to reconstruction of the Hamiltonian \eqref{r3}.
+Thus, for the Hamiltonian \eqref{r3} the corresponding matrix \eqref{f4} can be considered experimentally accessible, which justifies implementation of the quantum quench protocol.

+In \figref{hamiltonian2}, one finds the results of numerical simulations devoted to the reconstruction of Hamiltonians decomposed in the polarization basis \eqref{r3}.
+Time uncertainty is not included, i.e., we have $\Delta \tau=0$.
+Distinct plot markers are associated with a different number of pairs involved in the framework.

-We notice that the plots obey the same tendencies as in the case of \figref{hamiltonian1}.
+We notice that the plots obey the same tendencies as in the case of the Hamiltonians decomposed in the SIC-POVM basis.
 For three pairs, we obtain perfect accuracy and insignificant SD as long as $\sigma < \pi/10$.
 For greater values of $\sigma$, the efficiency of QHT declines rapidly towards $\mathcal{F}_{av} (\sigma) \approx 0.5$ and $\mathrm{SD} \approx 0.3$.
 Similarly as before, increasing the number of pairs leads to greater statistical dispersion for smaller $\sigma$, but for a heavier noise, we obtain better results than with three pairs.

-As to compare \figref{hamiltonian1} with \figref{hamiltonian2} in terms of the scenarios with more pairs ($6$ and $12$), we observe that in the polarization basis the SD is smaller up to $\sigma = \pi/6$, which implies that the values tend to be closer to the mean.
+As to compare QHT for polarization basis with the SIC-POVM case with respect to the scenarios involving more pairs (i.e., $6$ and $12$), we observe that in the polarization basis, the SD is smaller up to $\sigma = \pi/6$, which implies that the values tend to be closer to the mean.
+However, the mean value itself appears to be greater for the SIC-POVM scenario, particularly when we utilize $6$ pairs of states.